lunafantasy/lunafantasy/README.md

 ### Hello, pleased to meet ya!
 Welcome to my GitHub profile!

-I'm a 21 years old from Brazil!
+I'm a 21 year old brazilian!
 I love listening to black metal and Deafheaven is my favorite band.

 (I'm also a huge Final Fantasy nerd.)